-Canada’s Lake Louise is the show-stealer of Banff National Park, and a definite “must see” during your visit.
+Are you planning on visiting Lake Louise?
+Lake Louise is the show-stealer of Banff National Park, and a definite “must see” during your visit.
 It’s the most photographed lake in the world, and it’s no secret as to why.
 This place is stunning.
-Often times, famous locations don’t match the hype, but Lake Louise surely does.
+Often times, famous locations don’t match the hype, but when you visit Lake Louise you’ll see, it surely does.
 The only complaint you might have is that it tends to be overrun with tourists because it’s so darn beautiful.
 What can I say?
 Everyone wants a piece of it!

-To help you get the most out of your visit to Lake Louise, Canada, I’ve put together these tips for you, enjoy!
+To help you get the most out of your visit to Lake Louise, Canada, I’ve put together these tips for you, enjoy.
+Let’s dive in!

 To my surprise, Lake Louise is not located next to Banff National Park’s downtown.
 Instead, it’s actually about a 40-minute drive away.
-If you’re staying downtown, it’s best to plan out your day by pairing your visit with Moraine Lake, since it’s also nearby.
+If you’re staying downtown, it’s best to plan out your day by pairing your visit with Moraine Lake (another GORGEOUS lake) since it’s also nearby.

 Be warned, even if it’s summertime in the Canadian Rockies, that doesn’t always mean it’s going to be warm.
 If visiting during the summer months, I would recommend dressing in layers.
 Expect chilly coat weather in the early morning and evenings, and short sleeves and shorts during the warmest parts of the day.

-I visited Lake Louise at 5:15am for the sunrise (this was early June) and even then there were about 20 other tourists.
-Most likely with the same idea I had, beat the crowds!
+To give you an idea of what the crowds are like, I visited Lake Louise at 5:15am for the sunrise (this was early June) and even then there were about 20 other tourists.
+They most likely had the same idea I had, beat the crowds!

 4. Walk Along the Rim of Lake Louise